Should You Buy an Existing Business?

 • Operations, and so on

-Most small business acquisitions include the option to keep the existing employees of the company.
-Along with the customers and the company’s systems, the employees are one of the most valuable assets of a company.
+Most small business acquisitions include the option to keep the company's existing employees.
+Along with the customers and the company's systems, the employees are one of the most valuable assets of a company.

 On the other hand, launching a new venture requires finding talented employees.
 This process is difficult and time-consuming.
 Unfortunately, many new entrepreneurs underestimate how hard this task is.

 Lastly, most purchases include a period of training by the seller.
 Training can take a few weeks or a few months.
-During the training period, the seller will teach you how to operate the business.
-Buyers can use this training as an opportunity to learn important information from the seller’s experience.
+Buyers can use this training to learn important information from the seller's experience.
 This training provides you with valuable know-how.

 Entrepreneurs who start a company from scratch don’t get this important benefit.
 Consequently, they learn from experience and by making their own mistakes.